 We do not generally store members boats although some do put GP or plastic sea kayaks on the club racks at the docks.
 (If you were to do this then the boat may be used by other club members at the docks as you would need to only use our club security wires).
 The area does need an electronic swipe card to access it and there are security cameras.

 However, I guess it is a composite boat so you would not want to do this.
 I have circulated this mail to other club members and if anyone has room to store you boat for you they could contact you direct.
 We would not want you to leave your misses behind as she is potentially another keen paddler for the club !

-After the paddle to Hilbre last week - This inspired me to take a walk out
+paddle to Hilbre last week - This inspired me to take a walk out there when

-there when tides are in - I have read the friends of Hilbre
+tides are in - I have read the friends of Hilbre website that explains

 As a river kayaker mainly I m vague on how tides work and what a spring tide is and also what's a low and high tide.
 (Wikipedia Time)